andyelu/restroom-rater-API/README.md

 -     api/v1/restroom

-This is a GET mapping that returns a JSON of all the restroom entities in the PostgreSQL database.
+⋅⋅⋅This is a GET mapping that returns a JSON of all the restroom entities in the PostgreSQL database.